Wednesday, March 21, 2018

 [Note the long approaches to get the needed 140' shipping clearance are significant bridge structures in themselves.
 Actually, the clearance mid-span is 138.5' minimum @ MHW. [panynj-facts] I assume MHW is Mean High Water.]

-I can't believe it, the Port Authority of NY & NJ has restricted access to their rendered image.
+I can't believe it, the Port Authority of NY & NJ has broken access to their rendered image.
 This is the first time I have seen an organization that is trying to sell a bridge project not allow their renderings of that project to be copied.
 Fortunately, very few people read these notes.
 So I doubt if anyone who cares will see this copy.
 Note that the cables help hold up part of the long approaches that such a high-clearance bridge needs.

 Port Authority of NY & NJ from panynj-gallery